 5. Yeast.
 I haven't figured out how to make bread without yeast yet so I consider this an essential item.
 However, don't buy those little jars.
 Buy the one pound packages on yeast.
 You will get a much better bang for your buck!

 6. Peanut Butter.
 I personally do not like peanut butter, but my kids devour it.
 I use it in granola bars, energy bites, no-bake cookies, and cookies.
 The kids eat it on sandwiches, waffles, pancakes, crackers, and apples.

 7. Seasonings.
 Yes, you need them.
 Meat, vegetables, soups, salads, most baked goods, and whatnot need seasonings.
 I buy a wide variety, but keep cinnamon, chili powder, cumin, black pepper, onion powder, and garlic salt on hand at all times.
 I also keep a variety of dried herbs too.

 8. Canned Fruits and Vegetables.
 I do can a lot of my own, but I have never been able to can enough for the next year.
 I just don't get enough from my garden.
 If you can produce enough and can it, great.
 Otherwise, I keep a healthy amount of commercially canned goods in my food storage.
 You just never know when that can come in handy.

 9. Canned Tomatoes.
-This could go under #8, but I always gave this its own category.
-However the reasons do not change from #8.
+This could go under #8, but I always gave tomatoes its own category.
+However, the reasons do not change from #8.
 I buy a lot of crushed tomatoes, diced tomatoes, tomato sauce, salsa, pasta sauce, pizza sauce, and ketchup.